TUDelft-books/CSBB-textbook/book/Quarter2/Week2_3.md

 ## Workshop: Critical Thinking as a Scientist
 Critical thinking is often about problem solving.
-Why isn't this thing you've planned out working.
-What are some of the factors that can contribute to failures, better known as unexpected results.
+Why isn't this thing you've planned out working?
+What are some of the factors that can contribute to failures, better known as unexpected results?
 How do you take advantage of unexpected results and learn from them?

 It can also be speculation of what could go wrong, how does this fit or